-Contributions to Achieving the St and other GEF Focal Areas rategic Plan for Biodiversity 2011-2020 by the GEF Integrated Approaches Strategic Plan Goals and Aichi Targets GEF Integrated Approaches and Focal Area Alignment Other Aichi Targets Impacted Goal E: Enhance implementation 17) Implementation of revised NBSAPs Forest-related implementation support by the SFM program.
+Contributions to Achieving the Strat and other GEF Focal Areas tegic Plan for Biodiversity 2011-2020 by the GEF Integrated Approaches Strategic Plan Goals and Aichi Targets GEF Integrated Approaches and Focal Area Alignment Other Aichi Targets Impacted 15) Enhance ecosystem resilience and carbon stocks Sustainable Forest Management Program Amazon SFM Program Commodities Integrated Approach 5,11,12,13 Goal E: Enhance implementation 17) Implementation of revised NBSAPs Forest-related implementation support by the SFM program.
 All targets 18) Traditional knowledge Integrated into project design and implementation as appropriate in the SFM program.
 Targets 7,13,14,15,16,19 19) Knowledge-base and science applied Sustainable Forest Management Program All targets 20) Resource mobilization GEF will identify, make use of, and report on all financing leveraged through GEF SFM program and integrated approaches All targets

 Annex III.
-Summary of GEF Criteria for Defining Globally Significant Sites for Biodiversity Conservation 30
+Summary of GEF Criteria for Defining Globally Significant Sites for Biodiversity Conservation29

-Criterion Sub-criteria Provisional Thresholds for GEF Support Vulnerability Not applicable Critically Endangered (CR) and Regular occurrence of a globally threatened species (according to the IUCN Endangered (EN) Species Red List) at the site Vulnerable Species (VU) Irreplaceability Restricted-range species Species with a global range less than 50,000 square kilometers Site holds X% of a species' global population at any stage of the 5% of global population at site species' lifecycle Species with large but clumped distributions 5% of global population at site Globally significant congregations 1% of global population seasonally at site Globally significant source populations Site is responsible for maintaining 1% of global population Bio-regionally restricted assemblages To be defined
+Criterion Sub-criteria Provisional Thresholds for GEF Support Vulnerability Not applicable Critically Endangered (CR) and Endangered (EN) Species Regular occurrence of a globally threatened species (according to the IUCN Red List) at the site Vulnerable Species (VU) Irreplaceability Site holds X% of a species' global population at any stage of the Restricted-range species Species with a global range less than50,000 square kilometers 5% of global population at site species' lifecycle Species with large but clumped distributions 5% of global population at site Globally significant congregations 1% of global population seasonally at site Globally significant source populations Site is responsible for maintaining 1% of global population Bio-regionally restricted assemblages To be defined

-30 The global standards for identification of key biodiversity areas are currently under revision through a broad scientific consultation process convened by IUCN's World Commission on Protected Areas/Species Survival Commission Joint Taskforce on Biodiversity & Protected Areas.
+29 The global standards for identification of key biodiversity areas are currently under revision through a broad scientific consultation process convened by IUCN's World Commission on Protected Areas/Species Survival Commission Joint Taskforce on Biodiversity & Protected Areas.
 These will be launched at the 2014 World Parks Congress.
 In the interim, the criteria and thresholds for key biodiversity area identification as presented above will be applied.
 It is likely that the great majority of sites meeting these criteria will also be considered key biodiversity areas under the new standard.